Lost in the Arctic

 Lost in the Arctic is a lost 1911 American silent drama film that portrayed the Inuit or "Eskimo" culture in the northern coastal area of Labrador.
 Directed by William V. Mong and produced by the Selig Polyscope Company, the "one-reeler" costarred Columbia Eneutseak, J. C. Smith, and also Mong.
 (Note: Columbia Eneutseak—also known as "Miss Columbia", the famous "World's Fair Baby"—was born to a 15-year-old Inuit mother in the "Eskimo Village" at the World's Columbian Exposition of 1893 in Chicago.
 For more information on Columbia, refer to the cited article by Kenn Harper.)
 The film was not, as advertised by Selig and in trade publications in 1911, shot in the Arctic or even farther south in Labrador.
 It and another Selig release, The Way of the Eskimo, were produced at the same time in the same location in the United States, in Escanaba, Michigan.
 Both "Arctic" stories were filmed there in less than two weeks during the early winter months of 1911, staged along the frozen shoreline of Little Bay de Noc that connects to Lake Michigan.

-Released in September 1911, this 820-foot film was distributed on a "split-reel", attached on the same 1000-foot reel to an unrelated 180-foot "topical" short titled Noted Men.
+Released in September 1911, this 820 ft film was distributed on a "split-reel", attached on the same 1000 ft reel to an unrelated 180 ft "topical" short titled Noted Men.
 That accompanying film, which had a running time less than three minutes, offered "intimate views" of the vice president of the United States at that time as well as four other prominent national politicians.
 (Note: The Noted Men film featured United States Vice President James S. Sherman, Joseph W. Bailey, Champ Clark, and Joseph G. Cannon.
 In one of the Selig advertisement shown on this page, Vice President Sherman's middle initial in incorrectly given as "G.")